LM initials logo. Logo is a rounded square where the L on the left wraps around and under the M.

 A cobweb thistle has long exaggerated spikes growing beneath and around a large collection flowers.

-A small plant growing in a sand dune.
-It has small, smooth leaves that grow around in a spiral like shape.
+A small plant with smooth leaves that grow around in a spiral like shape growing in a sand dune.

 A coral like fungus emerges from the dark duff of a wet redwood forest.